greyatom-school/the-minerva-project/README.md

 # The Minerva Project
 Coding is the most sought after skill today.
 The Minerva Project aims at providing a platform to learn to code and hack it on your own.
 The Minerva Project consists of a carefully curated learning path with set goals to learn Front End Web Development.

+The entire learning path has been divided into 6 sprints which will help you learn the concepts efficiently with clear end of sprint outcomes.

+Learn more about GreyAtom's philosphy of curating learning paths over [here](https://github.com/greyatom-school/the-minerva-project/blob/master/content_curation_guidelines.md)

+## Contribution
+The Minerva Project is an open source project.
+This means that if anyone comes across a resource that is better than what is currently included in our lessons, that person is free (and encouraged!) to add them, which improves our curriculum over time and helps it to stay up to date.
+Read our contribution guidelines for detailed information.

+# Learning Path

 ## Sprint 0: Prep Work